typelevel/cats/_tut/typeclasses.md

 ```
 This class says that a value of type `Show[A]` has a way to turn `A`s
 into `String`s.
 Now we can write a function which is polymorphic on
-some A, as long as we have some value of Show[A], so that our function
+some `A`, as long as we have some value of `Show[A]`, so that our function
-can have a way of producing a String:
+can have a way of producing a `String`:

 ```scala
 scala> def log[A](a: A)(implicit s: Show[A]) = println(s.show(a))
 log: [A](a: A)(implicit s: Show[A])Unit
 ```

-If we now try to call log, without supplying a Show instance, we will
+If we now try to call log, without supplying a `Show` instance, we will
 get a compilation error:

 ```scala